-- Customary greetings vary between the different ethnic groups.
+- Customary greetings vary between the different groups.

 - The traditional and common greeting is to press the palms of one’s hands together under the chin and in front of the chest while slightly bowing the head.